 Bonus Tip: Always stay cool!

-Keep a level head in on your summer journey and stay hydrated.
+Keep a level head in on your journey and stay hydrated.
 Wherever you’re headed, you should always be prepared.
 Don’t get stuck in a bad situation, but get ready just in case, while understanding your limitations and abilities.
 Just have fun and stay safe!

 The Cooperative of Photography is a community-focused photography online magazine and YouTube channel, demonstrating awesome tips and tricks to up your photography game.
 Visit COOPH